ye-spencer/ye-spencer/README.md

 ### Application that combines all of the course evaluations that is put together of Hopkins Course Evaluations
  Possibily put together in a more understandable and interpretable way

+### RL Lego Robot
+lego robot that is built with reinfocement learning so that it slowly learns to nagivate a path

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.